fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 #### Mutable Token basic info:

-- `totalSupply()` is the total supply of token issued.
+- `totalSupply()` is the total supply of Token issued.
-- `balanceOf(address)` allows token holders to check their total balance.
+- `balanceOf(address)` allows users to check their total balance.
-- `allowance(address,address)` allows token holders to check the quota of Tokens that the Token holder that have authorised other holders to have access to.
+- `allowance(address,address)` allows users to check the quota of Tokens that the Token holder that have authorised other holders to have access to.
 - `address issuer` is the address of the Token issuer, although this is not a requirement for the ERC-20 standard, however this information is required for inspection in several actions.

 ```